pulsar-edit/.github/profile/README.md

 Pulsar aims to not only reach feature parity with the original Atom, but to bring Pulsar into the 21st century, updating the underlying architecture and supporting modern features.

-With many new features intended to come once things are stable Pulsar will be a true Community-Based Hackable Text Editor.
+With many new features on the roadmap, once Pulsar is stable, it will be a true, Community-Based, Hackable, Text Editor.